|Country of Origin||United Kingdom|

 |Most Similar To||Irish Terrier|

 The Lakeland Terrier is often referred to as attractive little dogs being mischievous and have a real sense of humor.
 They are affectionate and loyal terriers that form a very strong bond with their families.

 Lakeland Terriers are not as popular as they once were and they have been placed on the list of vulnerable native breeds.
 It is necessary to know about the history of Lakeland Terrier.

 The Lakeland Terrier dogs were originally bred to work in mines and on farms, but with hunting being the popular sport at the time, many terriers were used in the field.
 It is from these dogs that Lakeland Terriers developed that boasted a tremendous amount of courage, loyalty, and stamina.

 The Lakeland Terrier breed has become less popular in the UK and the number of puppies registered with the Kennel club every year has dwindled as a result the breed has been classified as a vulnerable native breed.
 They are ranked 71 in popularity out of 238 breeds.

-Yes, Lakeland Terriers are child friendly because they are highly adaptable in family environment and they thrive on being involved in everything that goes on in a household.
+Yes, Lakeland Terriers are child-friendly because they are highly adaptable in a family environment and they thrive on being involved in everything that goes on in a household.
 They are happy characters by nature and generally behave nice with children providing they have grown up together.
-However any interaction between dogs and kids must be supervised by an adult.
+However, any interaction between dogs and kids must be supervised by an adult.